TheThinkingHome/device_sentinel/README.md

 ![Device Sentinel battery decay against signal dwell](https://xeazy.com/wp-content/uploads/Battery-Decay-Signal-Dwell.png)

-A radio link is watched against the floor that device has actually held over the past thirty days, and what gets reported is dwell: how much of the day it spent down at that floor.
+A radio link is watched against the floor that device has actually held over the past thirty days, and what gets reported is dwell: how much of the day it spent below the danger line that sits just above that floor.
 A link stuck at its rail, the 255 or the minus 128 that means the field was filled in rather than measured, is called out for what it is rather than read as a strong signal.

 ![The Device Sentinel signal dwell chart, one colored bar per device showing how much of the day its radio link spent below its own learned floor](https://xeazy.com/wp-content/uploads/signal_report.webp)